LeRealisateur/GGN/readme.md

 the code in this project.

 ## Dataset
-Datas are contains in data/raw folder.
+The data can be downloaded at the drive linked provided in the instructions.
+The raw folder as to be placed in a data folder as such: data/raw.
 To preprocess and generate the needed data, you will need to execute the Preprocessing cell in the project_pipeline.ipynb.
 This script will first execute the preprocessing for extracting relevant data linked to the needed task and split the recording into multiple epochs keeping only electrodes